 In UK the public sector constitutes a sizeable employer of people.
 In 2010 on an all time high UK employed 6.1 million of its people in the public sector.
 This constitutes nearly around 20% of the total workforce of UK.
 The government of UK has started to cut down on fiscal expenditures on and by public sector recently to cut down on public expenses.
 As part of cutting down expenses the government is taking measures to cut down on public spending.
 It is important here to mention the difference between the public and private sector which lies in the control.
 The funding is also a very important matter here.
 The public sector is financed by the government whereas the private sector as the name suggests, is privately financed.
 This includes teachers in schools, doctors and nurses.
+If you are looking for registered nurse jobs, then you have the option whether to work for the public or private sector.
 There are still further categories among the public sector mainly the public sector organizations and general public.
 Now the difference between these two is that the public sector organization is ‘part of the economic market’ whereas the government is not.
 The government can further be divided into two further parts local and central government.

 In 2010 the public sector faced the most of inductions till date in UK.
 The inductions have fallen by 300,000 as cuts have arisen to stop departmental spending.
 This trend does not stop here and further lying off is expected in the day to come.
 The government of UK has introduced a new policy that levies cuts on the spending in public sector less than half.
 The pay of the public sector makes up around half of the general government expenditure as of 2012.
 The careers in public sector have had to see a fall in face of the economy wide inflation which will bring down the public sector postings down by 20.8% by 2017.
 The public sector jobs have been seeing a decline since a long time now.
 The sectors like IT and public policy have also started to see a drop as public sector posts are declining.
 The jobs available in public sector are in the divisions where the government is willing to spend without spending.
 These departments are police, defense and public administration.
 IT is an emerging sector where the government is exercising its spending very carefully.
 There is expected a new turn in public sector jobs and availabilities as new technologies emerge.
 Public sector graduate jobs have taken a turn and as new subjects emerge so does the public sector.
 This new trend is not being very highly welcomed by the UK government as this will add more the public sector bill for the government as the government does not want any more spending.
 The education sector and the NHS constituted the majority of graduate level public sector jobs for quite a long while from as early as 1970s.
 The education sector grew from then on and so did the NHS so this constituted the majority part of government spending.
 During this period the health and social security, police and HM forces constituted majorly not a major chunk of the public sector.
 The public corporations declined during this period and their spending declined with them.
 This happened because most of the public corporations were being privatized.
 In 2010 the graduate level openings in the public policy administration dropped by a 12%.
 Looking at the upcoming trends the public workforce would have shrunk by 1.1 million as compared to 2010.
 There is no denying the fact that the public sector has grown immensely since the 1960s but it has also seen many cuts in the budget.
 The nature of jobs has also shifted from being solely NHS and education to being from IT and public policy.
 The new trend has been welcomed by the government of UK but that does not mean that it is not subjected to cuts levied on all public sector jobs as a whole.
 As these jobs are made to provide relief to the people so they need to be proportionate to the population.
 The effects of these cuts and laying off of jobs also depends on the private sector as to how these individuals can move to the private sector both in the region and the country alike.
 The public sector of London is growing more rapidly than its shrinking so that is somewhat pleasant news for the people of UK.